fdatri/fdatri.github.io/_posts/2024-06-10-I-squared-with-different-sample-sizes.md

 ![I² Formula vs. Simulation Plot](https://github.com/fdatri/I2-and-sample-size/blob/main/I2%20formula%20vs.%20simulation%20plot.png)

-Interestingly, the value obtained via simulation and model fitting seem to overestimate $I^2$ for $\ n = 25 \$, but apart from this, they are very close.
+Interestingly, the value obtained via simulation and model fitting seem to overestimate $I^2$ for $\ n = 25 \$ (first yellow dot on the left), but apart from this, they are very close.
 [Here](https://github.com/fdatri/I2-and-sample-size/blob/main/simulation_I_squared.R) is the full code for this simulation.
-If, instead of estimating the correlation between *treatment* and *control* for each different study to calculate the variance of each effect size, we set it to its true value of 0.5, this discrepancy seems to disappear:
+If, instead of estimating the correlation between *treatment* and *control* for each different study, in order to to calculate the variance of each effect size, we set it to its true value of 0.5, this discrepancy seems to disappear:

 ![I² Formula true cor](https://github.com/fdatri/I2-and-sample-size/blob/main/I2%20true%20cor.png)